Sathish09-Dev/Interview-questions/Nimble-interview-exp.md

 Monday.com	Team collaboration
 Confluence	Documentation

-## 15. Reason to choose DevOps as carrer
+## 14. Reason to choose DevOps as career

 “I’m passionate about improving the software development lifecycle.
 DevOps gives me the tools to automate, monitor, and deploy applications more efficiently.
 I find it rewarding to remove bottlenecks, help teams release faster, and ensure system reliability — all of which directly improve product quality and user experience.”